allengustrowsky/RombergIntegration/README.md

 - Run the binary that was just generated.
 May vary by operating system, but on mac run `./main`

 ## Limitations / Guidelines
+- when customizing the function to integrate, all numers must be expressed as floats (e.g., 4 -> 4.0) to prevent the compiler from complaining
 - num_iterations must be > 0
 - lower_bound must be < upper_bound
 - function must be continuous on [lower_bound, upper_bound] and differentiable on (lower_bound, upper_bound)
+- large answers may lose precision (e.g., integrating x^22 from 0 to 11 with 9 iterations)
+    - in general, avoid using excessively large numbers for values upper and lower bounds